spiceai/docs/spiceaidocs/docs/components/data-connectors/graphql.md

   }
 ```

-- `json_pointer`: The pointer to the JSON data in the response.
-E.g. `json_pointer: /data/some/nodes`
+- `json_pointer`: The [JSON pointer](https://datatracker.ietf.org/doc/html/rfc6901) pointing to the JSON data in the response.

+### Examples

-Example using GitHub GraphQL API using Bearer Auth:
+Example using the GitHub GraphQL API and Bearer Auth.
+The following will use `json_pointer` to retrieve all of the nodes in starredRepositories:

 ```yaml
 from: graphql:https://api.github.com/graphql